 But for a Driving Style person, putting them on a tighter deadline could be exhilarating.
 These individuals like to compete and they can flourish under a constraint such as a tight deadline.
 This is known as the patterns of behavior related to tension.

 But what happens if we are putting the wrong kind of pressure on our staff?
 When people fail to alleviate the tension or pressure placed on them using their traditional methods of tension reduction, they can become flustered and aggravated.
-This frustration will often move into some sort of extreme behavior to help them deal with the tension buildup.
+This frustration will often move into an unintended behavior to help them deal with the tension buildup.
 We label that extreme form of interaction as a “Backup Behavior.”
 Each Style has its own distinctive Backup Behavior that you should be prepared to recognize and deal with appropriately.
 An Analytical Style person will withdraw themselves to reduce personal tension and a Driving Style person will take charge and disregard the input of others – often missing important insights and information.
 Once one person is in backup behavior, this can oftentimes result in other people to act in their Backup Behavior.
 Once a Driving Style person gets irritated and starts rushing through to achieve a deadline or a decision – ignoring other’s opinions or knowledge, this Backup Behavior will likely send the Analytical to their Backup Behavior.

 So rather than asking “are you putting enough pressure on your workforce?” the question should be, “are you putting the right kind of pressure on your workforce?”
 It is important to keep your employees out of the boredom zone and out of the overwhelmed/unhappy zone too, but this is different for each person.
 Managerial training in SOCIAL STYLE gives leaders the tools to read behavior and assess what is going to motivate them.
 Having this ability is known as having high Versatility.